 The main problem with incandescent bulbs is that they consume two to three times more energy than the alternatives.
 This coupled with a much shorter lifespan (up to 1,500 hours) than its competitors makes incandescent bulbs an expensive option.
-This has led to a worldwide movement to ban their use before 2014 for the sake of energy.
-Some countries, including those in the European Union, have already begun this ban.
+This has led to a worldwide movement to ban their use for the sake of energy.
+Many countries, including those in the European Union, have banned incandescent bulbs.

 The trouble with halogen bulbs lies in the fact that they produce a lot of heat.
 This makes halogen lamps a bad choice for workspaces in close proximity to a halogen lamp or for children's rooms due to safety issues.
 Note that you should never touch a halogen lamp with bare hands or leave flammable materials nearby.
 It is best not to leave with these lamps on for an extended period without someone close at hand.